 Indeed has a forum with some feedback, but that info is mostly old and about other positions the company has rather than the call analyst job.
 I get the impression that a lot of those people work on site for the company rather than at home, so I don't know if that link will be much help to you.
 You can also check out the reviews at Glassdoor and see what you find.

 Want to apply?

-If you wan to apply, you can go here to see if the job is currently posted on the Reynolds and Reynolds careers page.
+If you wan to apply, go here to see if the job is currently posted on the Reynolds and Reynolds careers page.